McLargo/mkdown-docs/docs/programming/python.md

 When you are running python code, code is executing sequentially in the same process/thread.
 That means, process is blocked until code execution stopped.
 If another process enters, it acts like a queue.
 Until process 1 doesn't end, process 2 won't start execution.
-It caan causes performance problem, as if for any reason process 1 is waiting (db connection, external request...), during those milliseconds CPU is waiting doing nothing.
+It can causes performance problem, as if for any reason process 1 is waiting (db connection, external request...), during those milliseconds CPU is waiting doing nothing.